Yangon Travel Guide: What to See, Do and Eat in Myanmar’s Former Capital

 We should visit the pagodas in the morning or late afternoon to avoid the strong heat in dry season.

-Myanmar, Yangon
+Explore Yangon

 Yangon Lake

-also called Kandawgyi Lake or Victoria Lakes, Great Lakes locates east of Shwedagon Pagoda with water coming from Inya Lake flowing through a system of water pipes.
+Also called Kandawgyi Lake or Victoria Lakes, Great Lakes locates east of Shwedagon Pagoda with water coming from Inya Lake flowing through a system of water pipes.
 This 61-hectare lake is surrounded by the 45-hectare Kandawgyi Nature Park and the 28-hectare Yangon Zoo with a zoo, an oceanographic institute and an amusement park.

 This is an artificial lake was originally built to create a clean water supply for the British colonial government at the time.